sprucelabsai/sprucebot-cli/CONTRIBUTING.md

 # Skills Contributions
-In order to ensure the best experience possible for small business owners, we need to make sure we are disciplined in
+In order to ensure the best experience possible for all brick-and-mortar business owners, we need to make sure we are disciplined in how we design, build, and deploy skills.
 * TBD

 # Platform Contributions